What is TestBrain?

 How do I install TestBrain?

-SaaS or Cloud Version: TestBrain runs on Appsurify’s infrastructure on AWS.
-Just add a webhook from your repo and a script into the CI/CD pipeline to connect TestBrain in the cloud.
+SaaS or Cloud Version: TestBrain runs on Appsurify’s infrastructure on Microsoft Azure.
+Just add a GitScript or Webhook from your repo and a script into the CI/CD pipeline to connect TestBrain in the cloud.

 On-Premise or Self-Hosted: Install TestBrain on a single docker image on a VM on your own servers with no connection to Appsurify.